canonical/sphinx-docs-starter-pack/readme.rst

 Before you begin, ensure you have the following:

  * A GitHub repository where you want to host your documentation.
-The recommended approach is to host the documentation alonside your code in a `docs` folder.
+The recommended approach is to host the documentation alongside your code in a `docs` folder.
 But a standalone docs repo is also an option.
  * Git and Bash installed on your system.

 Bootstrap your documentation repository